approach0/docs/src/distr_crawl.md

 $ du -h corpus-mse.tar
 3.5G    corpus-mse.tar
 ```
-Without compression, the tarball can be over 3.5 GB and take hours to packup for corupus with number of document at million level.
+Without compression, the tarball can be over 3.5 GB and take hours to pack up for corupus with number of document at million scale.